 Crown thin by removal of a proportion of the small secondary live woody growth, taking care to retain the framework branches, to reduce the leaf area of the canopy by a given percentage.
 The aim of crown thinning is to produce an even canopy of foliage on a well spaced, balanced and sound framework of limbs and branches, typical for the species or variety of tree.

-Advanced Tree Services Ltd. advise crown thinning works to be undertaken when an even density of foliage needs to be secured with a balanced structure, and to reduce the weight of the crown to avoid stem failure.
-The overall shape of the crown will not be altered, reduced or reshaped as this is a crown reduction.
+Advanced Tree Services (ATS) advise crown thinning works to be undertaken when an even density of foliage needs to be secured with a balanced structure, and to reduce the weight of the crown to avoid stem failure.
+The overall shape of the crown will not be altered, reduced or reshaped as with a crown reduction.

-The percentage of material to be removed will not exceed 30 % as not to significantly alter the leaf bearing structure and architecture.
-Tree material removed from the specimen
+The percentage of material to be removed will not exceed 30% In line with BS3998:2010 so as to not significantly alter the leaf bearing structure and architecture.